neharaikwar062-gif/Emergency-Room-Dashboard-powerquery/README.md

 - Clean and transform data for analysis
 - Create pivot tables for structured reporting
 - Design an interactive dashboard for easy monitoring
-- Practice real-world Excel dashboarding techniques used in MIS roles

 ---